microsoft/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.md

 `AtomicInt64OnTypedResourceSupported` is a boolean that specifies whether typed resource 64-bit integer atomics are supported.
-`AtomicInt64OnGroupSharedSupported` is a boolean that specifies whether typed resource 64-bit integer atomics are supported.
+`AtomicInt64OnGroupSharedSupported` is a boolean that specifies whether 64-bit integer atomics are supported on `groupshared` variables.
 `AtomicInt64OnDescriptorHeapResourceSupported` is a boolean that specifies whether 64-bit integer atomics on resources in descriptor heaps are supported.